עִבְרִית בִּתְּנוּעָה

 ...ABOUT HTM LEARNING PRINCIPLES

-• The teacher follows a three-part learning progression ...
+• follows a three-part learning progression ...

-• The teacher receives all children’s responses with enthusiasm...
+• receives all children’s responses with enthusiasm...

-• The teacher encourages children to support one another...
+• encourages children to support one another...

-• The teacher encourages others to support HTM learning...
+• encourages others to support HTM learning...

 Further information on the learning principles of Hebrew Through Movement is in the curriculum guide, as well as in the online teacher seminar.